Headaches: Reduce stress to prevent the pain

 Also, to reduce stress daily, consider these tips:

-- Simplify your life.
-Rather than looking for ways to squeeze more activities or chores into the day, leave some things out.
-Ask yourself what really needs to be done, what can wait and what you can drop.
+- Simplify your schedule.
+Rather than looking for ways to squeeze more activities or chores into the day, trim your daily to-do list.
+Ask yourself what really needs to be done, what can wait and what you need not do.
 It's OK to say no.

 - Seek support.
 Talking things out with family or friends or allowing them to help you through a difficult time can help you manage stress.
-Talking to a therapist might help, as well.
+Talking to a therapist might also help.

 - Be prepared.
 Organize your day.
 Anticipate challenges.
 Try to keep your plan flexible, in case a headache strikes and you need to change course.